 Alternatively, a victim can contact Victims Services by phone or email.
-They will then be assigned a support coordinator who will assist with the claim, including filling out the application form.
+They may then be assigned a client services officer who will assist with the claim, including filling out the application form.

 The Commissioner discourages victims from using lawyers to assist in victims support, although there is room on the application form for a third party (although not specifically a lawyer) to fill in the form on the victim's behalf.